-For some, this book will serve solely as a reminder, but for many, it will offer valuable new insights on what to do, and just as importantly, what not to do while you’re out there working hard to maintain good standing within your social networks (on-line or otherwise), and striving to grow and nurture your own invaluable social capital.
+For some, this book will serve solely as a reminder, but for many, it will offer valuable new insights on what to do, and just as importantly, what not to do while you’re out there working hard to maintain good standing within your social networks (online or otherwise), and striving to grow and nurture your own invaluable social capital.
 You’ll also learn why you might want to consider becoming a “pay it forward” focused person, as well as how to be more memorable.
 By the end of the book, you should feel empowered to take matters into your own hands and approach networking with a plan to achieve your goals.
-And, until you get your copy, please feel free to read some endorsements for this book HERE.

 About the Author:

 Sandy Jones-Kaminski is a self-described networking enthusiast and accomplished marketing communications and business development professional.
 She’s also a former HR industry exec and VP of Networking for one of the largest chapters of the American Marketing Association as well as a former Chicago Greeter.
 Sandy knows how to make connections matter, cultivate relationships, host some great networking events, and create what she refers to as good “social capital.”
 She shares her professional insights on social selling, LinkedIn strategy, personal branding and effective networking via webinars, one-on-one coaching, workshops and by facilitating in-person networking events called Pay It Forward Parties.
 Sandy believes that beyond self-promotion, networking builds community and creates healthier and stronger business environments.